Diocese of Bismarck: 1800 to 1900

+The first representative of the Catholic Church in the United States to reach the Dakotas was Pierre-Jean De Smet, a Jesuit missionary who stopped near the Missouri River in 1840 to minister to the Mandan nation.

+In 1847, the Archdiocese of Quebec assigned the priest Georges-Antoine Belcourt to Pembina as a missionary to the Chippewa and Métis in the Fort Pembina area.
+Upon arrival at Pembina, Belcourt constructed a small log cabin 20 by 30 ft as a chapel, which was not large enough for all of his congregation.
+On August 14, 1848, Belcourt performed his first baptism in Pembina, and held a communion class for 92 Native Americans.

 The first Catholic church in western North Dakota was the Church of the Immaculate Conception, dedicated in Bismarck in 1875.
 In 1893, the Benedictine Order established the Assumption Priory in Devils Lake.
 It later became Assumption Abbey in Richardson.
-The first Catholic in Dickinson was St. Patrick, established in 1885 for Irish workers on the railroad.
+The first Catholic parish in Dickinson was St. Patrick's, established in 1885 for Irish workers on the railroad.